Skip to main content

 Debounced, non-blocking correlate→drain cycle.

-Call this after app.do() to schedule a background drain.
+Call this after app.do() (or app.reset()) to schedule a background drain.
 Multiple rapid calls within the debounce window are coalesced into a single cycle.
-Runs correlate→drain in a loop until the system reaches a consistent state, then emits the "settled" lifecycle event.
+Runs correlate→drain in a loop until a pass makes no progress — no new subscriptions, no acks, no blocks — then emits the "settled" lifecycle event.
+This means a single settle() call fully catches up paginated streams (e.g. after reset() on a long projection) without forcing callers to loop.

 Parameters